abchatra/abchatra.github.io/_posts/2015-12-15-TaggedFloat.md

 2. Negative infinity.
 3. NaN

 NaN's are represented by a bit pattern with an exponent of all 1's and a non-zero fraction.
 If the fraction is all zero it can be either +Infinity or -Infinity depending on sign bit.
 This lets tons of ways of expressing NaN.
-Ecma262 specifications say all the NaN's are treated equally.
+Ecma262 specifies that all NaN's are treated equally.
 So we just need one.
-We canonicalize all the NaN's to just the one shown below which is, in fact, a QNaN.
+We canonicalize all the NaN's to just the one shown below which is, in fact, a [QNaN](https://en.wikipedia.org/wiki/NaN).

 ```C++
 static const uint64 k_Nan    = 0xFFF8000000000000ull;